 Convincing the Court

 To prevail on a Petition for Special Relief, you must convince the court a true emergency exists.
-This will require you to present evidence which proves your ex’s partner poses a significant risk to your child, e.g., the new partner’s criminal record, evidence of past abuse, etc. An experienced family law lawyer can help you gather the evidence you need to build a strong case.
+This will require you to present evidence which proves your ex’s significant other poses a significant risk to your child, e.g., the new partner’s criminal record, evidence of past abuse, etc. An experienced family law lawyer can help you gather the evidence you need to build a strong case.

 When to Seek a Child Custody Modification

 Under Pennsylvania law (§5338), you can seek a modification of an existing custody order if it is in the best interest of your child.
 If someone in your former spouse’s home has a criminal conviction, under Pennsylvania law (§5329), the court must consider whether the new person poses a threat to your child.
-Additionally, under Pennsylvania law (§5323(e)), the court order can include safety conditions in a child custody order which could prevent your ex’s partner from being around your child.
+Additionally, under Pennsylvania law (§5323(e)), the court order can include safety conditions in a child custody agreement which could prevent your ex’s partner from being around your child.
 Further, there are certain enumerated criminal offenses which the court would be concerned about, if new partner has been convicted of any of them.

 Talk with an Experienced Family Law Attorney